mavaughn07/ud036_StarterCode/README.md

-# ud036_StarterCode
+# Movie Website Project
-Source code for a Movie Trailer website.
+This project takes user created variables in **.py** and generates a local webpage.